Paul Körner: Early life

 Körner was the son of a physician.
 He attended elementary school and the gymnasium in Zittau, graduating in 1912.
 He studied law at the University of Berlin until volunteering for the First World War in 1914, in which he initially fought on the Western Front with the 28th (2nd Royal Saxon) Field Artillery Regiment.
 Commissioned as a Leutnant, he rose to the rank of Hauptmann and was posted as an adjutant to Erich Ludendorff, the Deputy Chief of the German General Staff in December 1917.
-He was awarded the Iron Cross 1st Class, and was discharged as a Major in the reserves.
+He was awarded the Iron Cross 1st Class and was discharged as a Major in the reserves.

 After his discharge from the army, Körner served as a member of the Lützow Freikorps for the early part of 1919.
 He then worked in a managerial position in business.
-In 1926 he met Hermann Göring and became his SA adjutant.
+In 1926 he met Hermann Göring and became his Sturmabteilung (SA) adjutant.
 In February 1931, he joined the Nazi Party (membership number 714,328).
-In December 1931 he also became a member of the SS (membership number 23,076).
+In December 1931 he also became a member of the Schutzstaffel (SS membership number 23,076).

-Nazi career
+Nazi-Party career

 After the Nazi seizure of power on 30 January 1933, Körner was appointed as a personal advisor to Göring, who was the interior minister of Prussia.
 On 11 April 1933, when Göring became Minister President of Prussia, he appointed Körner as State Secretary to the Prussian State Ministry.
 Körner assumed the routine management of ministerial affairs for Göring.
 As State Secretary, Körner also represented Prussia in the Reichsrat until its abolition on 14 February 1934.
 On 11 July 1933, he was made a member of the Prussian State Council.
-From March to November 1933 and again from March 1936 to May 1945, Körner sat as a member the Reichstag from electoral constituency 2 (Berlin West).
+At the March 1933 parliamentary election, Körner was elected as a deputy of the Reichstag from electoral constituency 28, Dresden–Bautzen and served until November.
+He returned to the Reichstag at the March 1936 election from constituency 2 (Berlin West) and retained that seat until the fall of the Nazi regime in May 1945.

 In October 1936, when Göring was named Representative (Beauftragter) of the newly established Four Year Plan with plenipotentiary power, Körner was brought along as the State Secretary.
-In this role he played a key role in rearming the military and preparing the German economy for war.
-His role was further enhanced in December 1939 when he was named Göring’s Deputy on the General Council of the Four Year Plan which oversaw the workings of the many departments, and in which role he generally presided over the Council meetings in Göring’s place.
+In this role Körner played a key role in rearming the military and preparing the German economy for war.
+His role was further enhanced in December 1939 when Körner was named Göring’s Deputy on the General Council of the Four Year Plan, which oversaw the workings of the many departments, and where he generally presided over the Council meetings in Göring’s place.

 After the launching of the war against the Soviet Union in Operation Barbarossa, Körner was named Göring’s Deputy on the newly former “Economic Executive Staff East” within the Four Year Plan in July 1941.
 This organization directed the exploitation and looting of the occupied eastern territories with regard to agricultural products and raw materials such as oil and minerals.